dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/xaml/index.md

 There are additional programming constructs in the `x:` prefix/XAML namespace, which aren't as common.
 For details, see [XAML Namespace (x:) Language Features](../../../xaml-services/namespace-language-features.md).

-## Custom prefixes and custom types in XAML
+## Custom prefixes and custom types

 For your own custom assemblies, or for assemblies outside the WPF core of **PresentationCore**, **PresentationFramework** and **WindowsBase**, you can specify the assembly as part of a custom `xmlns` mapping.
 You can then reference types from that assembly in your XAML, so long as that type is correctly implemented to support the XAML usages you are attempting.